 Turn ON the system.
 When the preflow starts, the contactor will close and the system will automatically test the choppers and current sensors.
 The system closes the contactor and turns on chopper 1 at 90% duty cycle.
 The chopper will charge the surge capacitor on the I/O board (PCB 6).
 The current that charges the capacitor should be between 10 amps and 35 amps.
-Error code 105 will appear in the LED display if the current is < 10 amps or there is no feedback on current sensor 1 (CS1).
-Error code 103 will appear in the LED display if the current is > 35 amps.
+Error code 105 will display on the CNC screen if the current is < 10 amps or there is no feedback on current sensor 1 (CS1).
+Error code 103 will display on the CNC screen if the current is > 35 amps.

-If chopper 1 passes the test, the system will repeat the test for chopper 2, and current sensor 2 (CS2).
-Error code 106 will appear in the LED display if the current is < 10 amps.
-Error code 104 will appear in the LED display if the current is > 35 amps.
+If chopper 1 passes the test, the system will repeat the test for chopper 2 and current sensor 2 (CS2).
+Error code 106 will display on the CNC screen if the current is < 10 amps.
+Error code 104 will display on the CNC screen if the current is > 35 amps.